tap349/tap349.github.io/_posts/2017-06-10-javascript-eslint.md

 ### install `eslint-plugin-react`

-NOTE: this plugin will be installed automatically if generate ESLint
+NOTE: this plugin will be installed automatically if you generate ESLint
       config from anew and opt for React support.

 install this plugin if you use `react` plugin in ESLint config: